ltlkodae/StyleGuide.vim/README.md

 ## Store styeleguide and Modify .vimrc

 After either _Option 1_ or _Option 2_ above,
 1. Store styleguide xml files of [google-syleguide](https://github.com/google/styleguide) to g:StyleGuideXmlPath.
-If you are Korean, [ltlkodae-syleguide](https://github.com/ltlkodae/styleguide) 의 *_kr.xml 을 사용할수 있습니다 (번역 진행중 ㅜㅜ)
-3. Put the following lines in your .vimrc
+2. Put the following lines in your .vimrc

 ```vim
 " the path where styleguide files are stored
 let g:StyleGuideXmlPath = '/user/ltlkodae/.vim/doc/styleguide'
 ```

 _Do not use '~', instead of /user/ltlkodae.
 It would be not work.
 I do not know the reason_
 _If you know the way to use, please let me know_